 How to watch the 2023 Women's World Cup on TV in the UK and US

-The 2023 Fifa Women’s World Cup will be jointly hosted by Australia and New Zealand and begins on July 20.
-This ninth global tournament is split across nine cities and 10 venues, six in Australia and four in New Zealand.
+The BBC and ITV have announced their line-ups for coverage of the Women’s World Cup, with well-known big-names such as Gabby Logan, Alex Scott and Laura Woods being joined by lesser-known lights such as Spain’s Vicky Losada.

-The holders, USA, will be based in New Zealand for the group stages in their quest to win a hat-trick of world titles.
-England, the European champions and World Cup semi-finalists in 2015 and 2019, will play their Group D matches in Brisbane, Sydney and Adelaide.
+With the tournament tasking place in Australia and New Zealand, and across four distinct time zones, there will be a confusing melange of kick-off times.
+But, with one eye on the US market, USA have been awarded two of the early kick-offs, both at Eden Park Auckland, which will be at 6pm (the day before) on the US West Coast and 9pm on the Eastern Seaboard.

-With all but five of the 48 group games scheduled to take place in the late afternoon or evening across four distinct time zones, there will be a confusing melange of kick-off times but, with one eye on the US market, USA have been awarded two of the early kick-offs, both at Eden Park Auckland, which will be at 6pm (the day before) on the US West Coast and 9pm on the Eastern Seaboard.
+But for UK audiences the timings will mean morning kick-offs.
+For the lowdown on the BBC and ITV teams and how Telegraph Sport thinks they’ll approach the tournament, please go here.

 How to watch in the UK